 Auto-negotiation will be enabled if either the speed parameter is set to auto or the duplex parameter is set to auto.
 If the speed parameter is set to auto and the duplex parameter is set to the fixed mode, only the speed will be negotiated.
 The advertised capability will be configured to the duplex mode combined with all the possible speeds.
-If the speed is to set to a fixed speed and duplex is set to auto, only the duplex mode is negotiated.
-The advertised capability will be combined with the configured speeds.
+If the speed parameter is to set to a fixed speed and the duplex parameter is set to auto, only the duplex mode is negotiated.
+The advertised capability will be both full and half-duplex mode combined with the configured speeds.